 Step 4: You create keywords and assign them to your pictures.

-Your software now allows you to create new keywords or use existing ones to assign to your pictures.
+Your digital photo organizer software now allows you to create new keywords or use existing ones to assign to your pictures.
 You can usually just drag the keywords to your picture thumbnail or your thumbnail to the keywords…either way it has the same effect.
 Here is the key though…the keyword to image assignment is only saved to the internal database and NOT to your image files.
 Unless you explicitly instruct your software to save the keywords to your image files this will not happen.
 So, you have to make sure you understand how your software does that.

 Here is the key though…the keyword to image assignment is only saved to the internal database and NOT to your image files.
 Unless you explicitly instruct your software to save the keywords to your image files this will not happen.
 So, you have to make sure you understand how your software does that.